victorsworld/lots-of-functions/README.md

 #### `everyDivisible`

-Write a function called `everyDivisible` that takes in a number `n` that is less than 10 and then prints every number less than or equal to 100 that is divisible that number `n`.
+Write a function called `everyDivisible` that takes in a number `n` then prints every number less than or equal to 100 that is divisible that number `n`.

 For example, if `n = 7`